vincemilo/battleshipJS/README.md

 -   Bug where computer kept attacking same target after a miss following a hit fixed by adding hit attacks to previous attacks

--   Bug with shipRandomizer that was causing collisions, requiring a refactor of the entire ship placement and targeting system as well as corresponding tests
+-   Bug with shipRandomizer that was causing collisions with random ship replacement, requiring a refactor of the entire ship placement and targeting system as well as corresponding tests

 #### To Do

 -   Add 2 human player option
 -   Drag and drop placement of ships
+-   Separate out functions more to allow easier testing